-"Despite EMR's effectiveness at reducing medical errors and improving baseline indicators of patient health, hospitals are deterred from adopting it by strong health care privacy laws," the study states.
+"Despite EMR's effectiveness at and improving baseline indicators of patient health, hospitals are deterred from adopting it by strong health care privacy laws," the study states.

 The results of the research, which looked at EMR adoption in 19 states over a 10-year period, was originally presented at a Federal Trade Commission workshop in April 2008.
 It was publicly released only this week following its acceptance in the journal Management Science, an MIT spokesman said.

 The research suggests that there's a trade-off between achieving fast adoption of EMR technology and strong health care privacy laws, said Catherine Tucker, an assistant professor of marketing at MIT's Sloan School of Management and one of the report's authors.
 In general, while medical privacy is a good thing, it doesn't always allow for quick adoption of EMR systems, she said.